mjl-/mox/README.md

 - Strict vs lax mode, defaulting to lax when receiving from the internet, and strict when sending.
-- "developer server" mode, to easily launch a local SMTP/IMAP server to test your apps mail sending capabilities.
 - Rate limiting and spam detection for submitted/outgoing messages, to reduce impact when an account gets compromised.
 - Privilege separation, isolating parts of the application to more restricted